ummel/fusionData/README.md

 getGeoProcessed(dataset = "essential")
 ```

-The downloads will take a few minutes.
-The files are automatically
+The downloads may take a few minutes.
+The files are automatically placed
-placed in the appropriate sub-directories of `/fusionData` on your local
+in the appropriate sub-directories of `/fusionData` on your local drive,
-drive, with the directories created if necessary.
-After successful
+with the directories created if necessary.
+After successful download,
-download, your fusionData “system” is ready to go.
+your fusionData “system” is ready to go.

 ## Usage and structure

 As you modify code and files in your local `/fusionData` project
-directory, you will need to commit and push those changes to the Github
+directory, you will need to commit and *push* those changes to the
-repository for them to be accessible to other users.
-In addition, it is
+Github repository for them to be accessible to other users.
+In addition,
-good practice to pull the latest version of the repository from Github
+it is good practice to *pull* the latest version of the repository from
-prior to making any modifications.
-That way, you know you are working
+Github prior to making any modifications.
+That way, you know you are
-from the latest shared version.
+working from the latest shared version.
+This is most easily done using
+the “Git” panel in the RStudio IDE.

 Since Github places limits on file/repository size, we store certain
 data files “remotely” – that is, outside of the Github repository.
 The